 The great majority of items fail in a manner that is well known.
 Periods of failure can easily be modelled by an exponential distribution when no information is known on the dependability or, conversely, failure of a product, component, system, or process, other from the failure rate, which is a constant[9].
-Using an exponential distribution, the likelihood that this kind of product will survive might be stated as
+Using an exponential distribution, the likelihood that this kind of product will survive might be stated as defects in the design or manufacturing.
+The failure of the product owing to mishaps, inadequate upkeep, or design flaws falls under the next category (chance).
+The last category, "wear out," includes failures that occur after a product or process has operated as planned for at least the period of time specified by the manufacturer as the product or process life.
+The only method in which a successful design or process should ideally fail is this one[10].

-$RT = et\lambda = e t \theta$ where RT = the reliability or probability of survival t = the time specified foroperation without failure λ = the failure rate θ = the mean time to failure
+$RT = et\lambda = et\theta$ where RT = the reliability or probability of survival t = the time specified for operation without failure $\lambda = the$ failure rate $\theta = the$ mean time to failure